Vatnik: History

-The word "vatnik" was originally an informal term for a telogreika, a type of gray, cotton-stuffed quilted jacket that is seen as "a cheap, highly unglamorous item of clothing".
-Russian linguist Gasan Guseinov, speaking about the jacket, said, "A vatnik is a garment of poor, destitute people who possess nothing else and who are ready to wear it for the rest of their lives."

-The meme was created by the Russian artist Anton Chadsky under the pseudonym Jedem das Seine.
+The meme was created by the Russian shock artist Anton "Chadsky" Konovalov under the pseudonym Jedem das Seine.
+Konovalov had previously operated several provocative groups on VK such as "Drang nach Osten" and "Anti-Gaddafi", expressing sympathy for the American-led world order, and hatred of the "Russian world".
 His associated picture of an anthropomorphic version of the "vatnik" jacket similar to the title character of SpongeBob SquarePants was posted on VK for the first time on September 9, 2011.
 In 2012, the meme became widely popular on the Internet.
-Chadsky created a group for the character on VK called RASHKA - THE SQUARE VATNIK.
+Chadsky created a group for the character on VK called RASHKA – THE SQUARE VATNIK.
 Rashka is a derogatory nickname for Russia, derived from the English pronunciation of the country's name with the Russian -k- diminutive suffix attached.
 Chadsky's original drawing has been reproduced and modified many times.
 Features that are consistently included are gray color, a red nose from drinking vodka, and a black eye, presumably from a fistfight with another vatnik.

 The meme became much more widespread in society after the Russo-Ukrainian War started in 2014.
 We will not let the Russian vata into our homes (Note: «Не пустимо в хату російську вату») was the name of a protest held as part of the "Boycott Russian Films" campaign in Ukraine in 2014.
 In late 2014, the comedy television show VATA TV (original: ВАТА TV) was shown in Ukraine.
 It was devoted to the "vata" phenomenon.
 It was hosted by the popular 5 Kanal host Viktor Lytovchenko.
-He mainly spoke Surzhyk, a mixed language with features of Ukrainian and Russian, during the show.